 Because HIV can become resistant to any of these drugs, health care providers must use a combination treatment to effectively suppress the virus.
 HAART stands for highly active antiretroviral therapy.
 It is the combination of at least three ARV drugs that attack different parts of HIV or stop the virus from entering blood cells.
-People who are newly infected with HIV as well as people with AIDS can use HAART.
+HAART can be used by people who are newly infected with HIV as well as people with AIDS.
 Even among people who respond well to HAART, the treatment does not get rid of HIV.
 The virus continues to reproduce but at a slower pace.